skip navigation

 JavaScript: Using XMLHttpRequest to log JavaScript errors

-If you've read the related article Recording Outbound Links using Ajax you'll be familiar with the concept of using Ajax to record user actions.
-This article goes a step further letting you log any JavaScript errors that occur on your site to a text file that you can later view or download.
+This article goes a step further letting you log any JavaScript errors that occur on your website to a text file that you can later view or download.

 Defining a Custom Error Handler